nanda-rao/ZWareJavaWebClient/README.md

 (not necessarily in the order of priority...)

 * Standardize Java APIs and extend them to cover key Z-Ware APIs
-* ZWareJavaWebClient porting to Z-Ware AT in localhost mode
 * Need to add support for Add and Remove Node APIs.
 * It currently needs a UZB connected to RPi3 with devices already added to the network.
 * Add more features - Currently, version 1.0 only supports BINARY_SWITCH and upto 10 nodes and 10 end points.